 N-Type Semiconductors

-• When a pentavalent(having 5 valence electrons) material is used as a doping agent, four of its electrons in the valence shell create covalent bonds with the neighboring Si atoms, while the 5th electron(of pentavalent element) becomes a free electron.
+- When a Pentavalent Material(having 5 valence electrons) is used as a doping agent, four of its electrons in the valence shell create covalent bonds with the neighboring Si atoms, while the 5th electron(of the Pentavalent element) becomes a Free Electron.
 Such extrinsic semiconductors are called N-Type Semiconductors.

-• As a semiconductor is accepting a free elector so it is termed as Acceptor, while the pentavalent element is termed as Donor as it's donating its electron.
+- As a semiconductor is accepting a free electron, it is termed an Acceptor, while the pentavalent element is termed a Donor, as it's donating its electron.

 P-Type Semiconductors